couchds/vue-linegraph/README.md

 # linegraph
 This is a Vue component for line graph data visualizations.
+It is currently undergoing development and will be published as an npm package upon completion.
 In the future it will be extended to bar graphs as well.

 As a simple example, the following Vue.js section:
 ```